diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

- # Bookmark was used for button to easily navigate within the dashboard.
+ # Bookmark was used for buttons to easily navigate within the dashboard.

 ![Image](https://github.com/user-attachments/assets/a6b9bd90-6d79-4e4b-aa21-cc1552aa2bdc)